shopsys/shopsys/docs/cookbook/adding-new-attribute-to-an-entity.md

 ```

 _Notice that type hints and annotations of the methods do not match.
-This is on purpose - extended class must respect interface of its parent while annotation ensures proper IDE autocomplete._
+This is on purpose - extended class must respect the interface of its parent while annotation ensures proper IDE autocomplete._

 ### Database migrations